 You can often encounter tutorials in games, as they need them most of all.
-2 different approaches are usually used there and each one is good:
+Two different approaches are usually used there and each one is good:

-You can interest users in this case showing them various game possibilities which aren’t available on the first levels of the game.
-This way, they will have an incentive to play till they get a powerful weapon or a fast car.
+You can interest users in this case showing them various game possibilities that aren’t available on the first levels of the game.
+This way, they will have an incentive to play until they get a powerful weapon or a fast car.
 This approach is used for demonstration of game potential.

-An app doesn’t contain a special tutorial level in this case, it’s integrated jointless into a game process.
-The main advantage of the method is that a user starts to play from the very first moment without spending time on tutorial.
-But you should show hints any moment if needed.
+An app doesn’t contain a special tutorial level, in this case, it’s integrated jointless into a game process.
+The main advantage of the method is that a user starts to play from the very first moment without spending time on the tutorial.
+But you should show hints at any moment if needed.

 Tutorial plays an important role as it’s the first thing a user sees when launching an app.
 You should take into consideration a factor of keeping users while creating a tutorial.
-If you use simple approaches, you can significantly increase per cent of keeping users on the first stages of interaction with an app.
+If you use simple approaches, you can significantly increase the percent of keeping users on the first stages of interaction with an app.